-The loss of a loved one knocks you off your normal path of life and onto a very painful path.
-After helping that many families we started to notice the patterns.
+Losing a loved one knocks you off your usual life path and onto a very painful path.
+After helping that many families, we started to notice the patterns.
 There are 7 steps that every family goes through when they experience the loss of a loved one.

 1 Private Shock

-Many people experience a physical shock when they first hear the news.
+Many people experience physical shock when they first hear the news.
 They will become short of breath, they will ache all over, and tears will begin to flow.
-When the pain and tears diminish an overwhelming numbness often sets in.
+When the pain and tears diminish, an overwhelming numbness often sets in.

 2 Word Spreads